openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/AbilityKit/cj-apis-bundle_manager.md

 public let installSource: String
 ```

-**Description:** The installation source of the application. pre-installed means the application is pre-installed, the format as package name means the application is installed by the application corresponding to the package name, unknown means the installation source is unknown.
+**Function:** The installation source of the application. pre-installed means the application is pre-installed, the format is the package name indicating the application was installed by the corresponding application, unknown means the installation source is unknown.

 **Type:** String